 - 2014 Science Center Closes due to financial and operational problems

-- 2026 Azalea Gateway Apartments groundbreaking
+- 2026 Azalea Gateway Apartments scheduled groundbreaking

 - 2027 Science Center reopening